yale-redcap/yes3-exporter/README.md

           <img src="media/Insert_one_export_item_per_field.png"  width="75%" height="75%">

      b.
 Once you have chosen your display, click ‘**make it so**’.
 An asterisk will appear next to each unsaved item.

+     c.
 After you have finished adding forms to the export items, save the changes.

 9.  <b>To add fields:</b>

      a.
 Select ‘**Field**’ for object type, then select the event and type the field name.

      - As you type, the field will auto-fill with matching text.

           <img src="media/Add_fields_auto_populate.png"  width="60%" height="60%">

       b.
 Select the field that you would like to add to the export and click ‘**make it so’**.

      b.
 Once you have chosen your display, click ‘**make it so**’.
 An asterisk will appear next to each unsaved item.

+     c.
 After you have finished adding fields to the export items, save the changes.

 10. Click ![](media/d8bb96161d6fb4e8d63df81c028545d3.png) to download the data and/or data dictionary.